Updated: January 2016

-Recently, floating bridge crews reached several major milestones.
+Floating bridge crews reached several major milestones in 2015.
 In July, all of the pontoons were placed in their final locations on Lake Washington.
 In August, crews placed the last of 776 roadway deck sections, which form the bridge’s low-rise driving surface.
-This October, the last high-rise deck was poured, completing the driving surface from Medina to the new West Connection Bridge in Seattle.
+In October, the last high-rise deck was poured, completing the driving surface from Medina to the new West Connection Bridge in Seattle.

 The contractor continues to work on electrical wiring throughout the structure, which will power lights, sensors, active traffic signage and other equipment on the bridge.